An efficient method for the incompressible Navier-Stokes equations on irregular domains with no-slip boundary conditions, high order up to the boundary: Modification for Stability

 Within the framework of a numerical scheme, the normal boundary velocity may deviate from the prescribed velocity by some acceptable error $\delta\/$.
 Thus we require $\epsilon\,J = O(\delta)\/$ or less, which --- given (\ref{Boundary_Evolution_Forcing4}) --- will be satisfied if

 For the second order numerical scheme in \S~\ref{Section:NumScheme}, it is reasonable to expect that $\epsilon = (\Delta\/x)^2\/$, and to require that $\delta = (\Delta\/x)^2\/$.
-Then (\ref{Lambda_Magnitude}) reduces\footnote{Note that this estimate for $\lambda\/$ is independent of the grid mesh-size $\Delta\/x\/$.} to $\lambda \geq \Gamma\/$.
+Then (\ref{Lambda_Magnitude}) reduces to $\lambda \geq \Gamma\/$.
 Of course, we do not know (a priori) what $\Gamma\/$ is; this is something that we need to find by numerical experimentation --- see the first paragraph in this \S~\ref{sub:selectLambda}.
 For the numerical calculations reported in \S~\ref{Section:Implementation}, we found that values in the range $10 \leq \lambda \leq 100\/$ gave good results.